milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 Emi: "Everything ready to go?
 Shall we start shooting?"

-*Izumi gives a thumbs up and heads off towards a bridge in the distance, beginning to snap photos without a word.*
+*Izumi gives a thumbs up, indicating that he's ready to go.*

+*He heads off towards a bridge in the distance, beginning to snap photos without a word.*

 Emi: "(Hmm, I should probably let him focus on his own thing.
 He looks pretty content as is.)"